Why is sales enablement important?

 In this case, an effective enablement leader would be able to implement a learning curriculum that equips managers with the skills needed to become competent coaches, and then certify that each new manager has mastered the ability to provide consistent, thoughtful feedback.

-Get started or improve your existing coaching program now with the complete sales coaching toolkit.
+Get started or improve your existing coaching program now with 10 sales coaching tools for onboarding and upskilling sales reps

 5. Enablement goes beyond your salespeople